nate-bake/SEASCAPE/README.md

   - The `sysv_ipc` pip module will be installed.
   - The mavlink submodule will be cloned if not already.
 - Note that some existing Navio2 libraries have been modified.
 Hence the Emlid submodule is not included.

+- To enable the program to launch on boot:
+  - `cd PEAS/`
+  - If needed, modify paths within the PEAS.service file.
+  - `sudo mv PEAS.service /lib/systemd/system/PEAS.service`
+  - `sudo systemctl daemon-reload`
+  - `sudo systemctl enable PEAS.service`
+  - `sudo reboot`
+  - Use `top` or `sudo systemctl status PEAS.service` to see if the processes are running.
+  - Use `sudo killall air` to terminate the program.